mblakele/threx/README.md

 and could recover significant disk space by merging, it starts a merge.

-Threx logs various messages as it checks the database and its forests.
+Threx logs various messages as it checks the database and its forests, and modifies the reindexer state.

 You may notice that Threx sometimes turns reindexing on and off in quick succession.
 This is normal.
 Threx is slowing down reindexing,